To register interest for the next series, please fill out the form below:

 Do I need any writing experience?

 No!
-This is a class geared towards beginners, although writers at any stage are welcome.
+This is geared towards beginners, although writers at any stage are welcome.

 Do I have to write my story in English?

-You are welcome to write your work in any language.
-However, please note that comments on your work may be limited.
+You are welcome to write your work in any language, though please note that comments on your work may be limited.

 My story is personal.
 Is this a safe space?

-This is a safe space, and I am here to make sure of it.
-All workshops will be mediated by me, and you only have to share to the extent you are comfortable.
-The main objective of the course is to express and write for yourself.
+This is a safe space, and we are here to make sure of it.
+All workshops will be mediated, and you only have to share to the extent you are comfortable.
+The main objective of the series is to express and write for yourself.
 There are a number of excellent personal essays that are written without using “I” — or you may consider writing autobiographical fiction to create some distance from yourself as the writer.

 What if I can’t decide what story to tell?

-Book a time to speak with me one-on-one, and we will work together to explore which story you are most excited about writing at the time of the course.
-Remember, you don’t need to write the masterpiece of your life all at once!
+Book a time to speak one-on-one, and we will work together to explore which story you are most excited about writing at the time of the workshop.
+Remember, you don’t need to write the masterpiece of your life all at once…

 Will my writing be graded?

-No — This is not an academic class.
-I am less concerned about the formal properties of language and more concerned about you writing what you need to write.
-I am a proponent of the experimental form.
+No!
+We are less concerned about the formal properties of language and more concerned about you writing what you need to write.
 Raw, fragmented, and non-linear — even messy — can be good.
-This is a class just as much about recalling memories and catharsis as it is writing.
+This is a workshop more about acknowledging and enjoying the writing process than it is the final product.

 How heavy is the reading load?

-Every group class will have assigned readings, as reading is crucial to thinking like a writer.
-I do not expect you will spend more than 1 hour preparing for each class, whether that be a group seminar or workshop.
+We do not expect you will spend more than 1 hour preparing for each session.
 There are no required texts to be purchased, as all readings will be available as a PDF.

 How many pages should I submit for the workshop?